styfeng/CHARD/README.md

 Inquiries should be directed to stevenyfeng@gmail.com or by opening an issue here.

-See [code](https://github.com/styfeng/CHARD/tree/master/code) for code and [data](https://github.com/styfeng/CHARD/tree/master/data) for data.
+See [code](https://github.com/styfeng/CHARD/tree/master/code) for code and [data](https://github.com/styfeng/CHARD/tree/master/data) for data (and accompanying instructions).